shanesturrock/bioit/docs/Installation.md

     yum -y install x2goserver-xsession

-This should now allow you to install the latest x2go client for your platform and connect to the server via the GUI with the choice of XFCE or MATE Desktop environments.
+This should now allow you to install the latest x2go client for your platform and connect to the server via the GUI MATE Desktop environment.

 ## Next Step